Kendralabs/cluster-config/pages/cluster_config/cluster_config_explore.md

 The important phases of cluster-explore script

- * Acquiring Cloudera manager connection
+ * Acquiring the Cloudera Manager connection
  * Retrieving all the configurations for every service
  * Check --dump option
- * output all configurations to the screen or ask the user
+ * Output all configurations to the screen or prompt the user

 ### Running with minimal options

-This sample command prints all the Cloudera configurations to the command line
+This following command prints all the Cloudera configurations to the command line

 ```